- Solar advice hub

 In this guide, we’ll run through how microinverters work, their advantages and disadvantages, and whether they’re worth it for your household.

-If you’re wondering how much you could save with a solar & battery system, click the button below, enter a few details, and we’ll generate an estimate.
+If you’re wondering how much you could save with a solar & battery system, click the button below, enter a few details, and we’ll provide an estimate.

 What are microinverters?

-Microinverters are pieces of electrical hardware that connect to individual solar panels and convert their direct current (DC) electricity into alternating current (AC) electricity, so that you can use it in your home.
+Microinverters are small boxes that convert the direct current (DC) electricity your solar panels produce into alternating current (AC) electricity that you can use in your home.

 Both microinverters and string inverters use a technology called Maximum Power Point Tracking (MPPT) to increase how much electricity they produce, but with one important difference.

-A string inverter can only control a system as a whole, so it’s forced to operate every panel at the same level as the worst-performing one, whereas microinverters can run each panel at its maximum level.
+A string inverter can only control a system as a whole, so it’s forced to operate every panel at the same level as the worst-performing one (i.e. “in series”), whereas microinverters can run each panel at its maximum level (i.e. “in parallel”).

 For example, in a system where one panel is generating 90% of its peak power rating and the rest are working at 95%, a string inverter would have all the panels run at 90%.